shannonturner/shut-that-down/README.md

 shut-that-down
 ==============

-Shut That Down is a collection of offensive quotes by public figures and the corporations who keep those public figures with a platform for their hate speech.
+Shut That Down is a collection of misogynist, racist, xenophobic, homophobic, and transphobic quotes by public figures and the corporations who fund that hate speech.

-This repo is what powers www.shutthatdown.com
+This repo is what powers shutthatdown.com

 --------------
  Data Sources